 Doctors usually ask about risk factors for HIV infection Transmission of HIV Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
 If untreated, it can cause... read more (such as possible exposure in the workplace, high-risk sexual activities, and use of injected street drugs) and about symptoms (such as fatigue, rashes, and weight loss).

 Doctors also do a complete physical examination to check for signs of opportunistic infections, such as swollen lymph nodes and white patches inside the mouth (indicating thrush), and for signs of Kaposi sarcoma of the skin or mouth.

 Screening and diagnostic tests

 If doctors suspect exposure to HIV infection, they do a screening test for HIV.
-Doctors also recommend that all adults and adolescents, particularly pregnant women, have a screening test regardless of what their risk appears to be.
+Doctors also offer a screening test to all adults and adolescents, particularly pregnant women, regardless of what their risk appears to be.
 Anyone who is concerned about being infected with HIV can request to be tested.
 Such testing is confidential and often free of charge.